 Nestled in the Blue Water Area, on the tip of the Lower Peninsula’s thumb in Port Austin, is Port Crescent State Park.
 The park has a designated area where no electric light exists for miles, giving star-gazers an unobstructed view of the night sky.
 The dark sky preserve is located in the day-use area where there’s a charge for parking, but no overnight reservations are needed.
 Consider a day filled with kayaking to Turnip Rock, and then sitting back and enjoying the wonders of the universe in the evening.

 3. Remote spots on Lake Superior – Upper Peninsula

-As photographer Shawn Malone explained in a previous northern lights blog, Michigan has many positive factors when it comes to viewing the northern lights, the most important being:
+As photographer Shawn Malone shares in her secrets for viewing the northern lights, Michigan has many positive factors when it comes to viewing the northern lights, the most important being:

 Inspired to begin your Aurora hunting?
 You’re in luck!
 March is one of the best months to see the northern lights because of its long, dark nights.
-There are even rumors that the beginning of spring brings greater solar activity as temperature begins to warm.
-Good luck, and be sure to share your northern lights photos on our Facebook, Twitter and Instagram channels!
+There are even rumors that the beginning of spring brings greater solar activity as temperatures begin to warm.